John Pulskamp: International career

-On January 18, 2020, Pulskamp made his international debut for the United States under-20 side against Mexico U20.
+Pulskamp was born in the United States to an American father and Palestinian mother and is eligible for both national teams.
+On January 18, 2020, he made his international debut for the United States under-20 side against Mexico U20.
 In December 2021, he was called up to the senior team for their friendly against Bosnia and Herzegovina, but did not make an appearance in the match.
+He was selected as an 2024 Olympic squad alternative.